Following a recent Court of Appeal case, the Law Society has now published guidance on how law firms should treat disbursements.

 If you are passing this on as a disbursement to your client then you wouldn’t be able to reclaim the £20 back, because when you are ‘disbursing’ the cost to your client, the VAT isn’t classed as your input tax and is ‘sticking tax’ that the end consumer has to pay.

 However, the ‘exact cost’ (mentioned in bullet point 7 above) means that you would have to disburse the £120 on to your customer for it to meet the disbursement criteria.
 In this scenario you wouldn’t suffer any loss as you are merely passing on the cost to the client.

-For further information on anything mentioned above or VAT advice, please contact our VAT Manager Steven Cosgrove on 01254 604341 or via email at email@example.com.
-For advice or guidance relating to law firms, please get in touch with our legal specialist Helen Clayton on 0161 641 8684 or via email at firstname.lastname@example.org.
+For further information on anything mentioned above or VAT advice, please don’t hesitate to get in touch with our team on 01254 679131.
+For advice or guidance relating to law firms, please get in touch with our legal specialist Helen Clayton on 0161 641 8684 or via email at email@example.com.